Here Are 7 Smart Ways To Invest And Grow RM10,000

 - ETBS are fixed income securities, also known as bonds or Sukuk, listed and traded on the stock market.
 ETBS are issued either by companies or governments (the issuer) to raise funds for their needs.
 Sukuk refers to issues that comply with Shari’ah principles.

-Basically, these investment products are listed on Bursa Malaysia and they are a perfect fit for beginner or investors who want to have peace of mind.
+These investment products are listed on Bursa Malaysia and they are a perfect fit for beginner investors who want to have peace of mind.
 Before investing in these products or the stock market, you will need to complete these five simple steps first.

-For example, company X offers 12 sen of dividend for 2016 and its stock price was RM1.20 when you bought its shares.
-In result, the dividend yield of the company is 10% for that year and you would have earned 10% in the forms of dividend for this particular investment.
+For example, company X offers 12 sen of dividend for 2020 and its stock price was RM1.20 when you bought its shares.
+Hence, the dividend yield of the company is 10% for that year and you would have earned 10% in the forms of dividend for this particular investment.

-After securing low-risk and fixed income investment, you can allocate some of your money on a stock investment that bears higher risk & return, allocate 20% to 25% out of your RM10,000.
+After securing low-risk and fixed-income investment, you can allocate some of your money on a stock investment that bears the higher risk and return, allocate 20% to 25% out of your RM10,000.
 Investing in a stock means you are investing in a company or business that you believe in.

-To recap, we have over 500 listed stocks on Bursa Malaysia across different industries.
-You should always invest in a business or company that you believe in after conducting proper research from Bursa Market Place, news, annual reports and any other sources that can provide you legitimate information about the company.
+There are over 500 listed stocks on Bursa Malaysia across different industries.
+You should always invest in a business or company that you believe in after conducting proper research from Bursa Market Place, general news, annual reports and any other sources that can provide you legitimate information about the company.
 Here is a full guideline on the steps to evaluate and select stocks for your investment portfolio.

-Some fees may differ for funds and providers.
-The common ones would be sales charge and management fees.
-The sales charge is paid upfront and it is the commission for distributing the product.
-This may differ from different channels of distribution (such as banks, agents, and online platforms) for the same unit trust.
+Some fees may differ for funds and providers, with the common ones being sales charge and management fees.
+The sales charge is paid upfront and it is the commission for distributing the product, but it would differ according to the different channels of distribution (such as banks, agents, and online platforms) for the same unit trust.

 The management fee is charged by the fund manager for managing investors’ monies in the unit trusts, which usually ranges from 0.5% to 2.5% (depending on the complexity of the fund).
 Click here to learn more about investing in unit trust online!